N V M M I R O M A N I (E T A L I A)

-The following text is taken, with a few changes, from a site of Abram Ring where you can also download his Latin font for a correct visualization
+The following text is taken, with a few changes, from a disappeared website of Abram Ring (now on YouTube).

 The sestertius (Eng. sesterce> sehs-tursh) was the main coin used for setting prices and values.
 The word is formed from semis-tertius = 2 1/2.
 Also, as aureus, denarius, and other coin names, the name was originally an adjective modifying nummus, the Roman word for "coin".
 Before the Second Punic War the sestertius was worth 2 1/2 asses because this was a convenient value, since 10 asses = 1 denarius.
 Early in the war due to hard times the as was devalued to 4 asses = 1 sestertius, which made 16 asses = 1 denarius.

 Due to the greatly different nature of today's economics, any effort to equate sesterces to modern currency is probably wasted.
 However, we can look at what was the money situation of different Romans.
 Consider the facts below: